aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 import ActionsIcon from "@site/static/images/icons/more.svg";
 import ServiceIcon from "@site/static/images/icons/cog.svg";

-With dynamic disk sizing (DDS), you can update service disk storage, by a factor of 10 Gi, without upgrading your plan.
+Use dynamic disk sizing (<abbr>DDS</abbr>) to scale your service by updating service disk storage, by a factor of 10 Gi, without upgrading your plan.

-This operation does not disrupting your running service.
+This operation does not disrupt your running service.
 You pay only for the additional storage, not for the compute resources that are part of an upgraded service plan.

-:::note[Avilability]
+:::note[Availability]
 DDS is available for the following services:

 - Aiven for Apache Kafka®